 - How to Choose The Right WordPress Plugins For Your Intranet Site

-- How To Choose A WordPress Intranet Theme
+- How To Choose A Theme for Your Intranet

-- The Drawbacks Of Using A WordPress Intranet?
+- The Drawbacks Of Using WordPress for Intranet

 By the end, you’ll have all the WordPress intranet-wisdom you need to make the best move for your organization.

 What Is a WordPress Intranet?